LeaHartl/ProcessGlaciers_2023/readme.md

 * Prints glaciers that are gone in GI5 with area, nr, name

 ---
+---
+Hochjochferner_clip.py:
+* deals with the issue of missing DEM in Italian section of HJF (boundary was mapped with orthophoto but no DEM available in Italy)
+* HJF boundary clipped in Qgis with line along a ridge in the terrain (imo this is the most logical way to do this, there is no ideal solution)
+* using new, clipped boundaries, volume and area change is computed and exported to table (this is needed for the OGGM runs)
+* also outputs a plot showing the different boundaries.
+---

 Misc_GeoProcessing.py [stuff that didn't fit anywhere else]
 * Make raster of flights years (2017 and 2018 per pixel), uses that to make dif dem in m/a for 2016-2017/18 period.
 * clip dif_ma with gi3 boundary (didn't know where to put this, should move to some better place.)